 The Faculty Compensation Survey is conducted annually by the American Association of University Professors.
 It is the largest independent source of data on both full-time and part-time faculty salaries and benefits.
-The survey is open to both two- and four-year United States colleges and universities.
-The study collects data on more than 375,000 faculty members from over 1,000 institutions, representing all 50 states and Puerto Rico.
-The results of the Faculty Compensation Survey, the Annual Report on the Economic Status of the Profession, are published in the March-April issue of Academe, the AAUP magazine.
+The survey is open to both two- and four-year colleges and universities in the United States.
+The study compiles data on more than 380,000 full-time faculty members at nearly 1,000 colleges and universities, as well as more than 100,000 part-time faculty members, representing all 50 states, the District of Columbia, and Puerto Rico.